-This post on Accepting Others as They Are was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Accepting Others as They Are was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 I struggle with pride.
 I think I am a “good” person.
 I think I am better than others.
 I look down on people who may not look or act like I think they should.
 I judge others for their flaws in my mind, while ignoring my own.
 I sometimes even point out their mistakes so that they can “change” and become more like me – a superior human being.
 But, at the end of the day, I show no love or care for them.
 After all, they don’t deserve it given how “bad” they are.